squirrels-analytics/squirrels-analytics.github.io/docs/docs/start/tutorial.md

 - Creating dbview models (queries that run on an external database in real-time) from SQL files (dialect of the database connection used)
 - Creating federate models (queries that run in the API server in real-time) from SQL (DuckDB dialect) or Python files

-The "source", "seed", and "build" models are known as "static data models".
-The "dbview" and "federate" models are known as "dynamic data models".
+Sources, seeds, and build models are known as "static data models".

+Dbview models and federate models are known as "dynamic data models".

 We have already configured the "source" and "seed" models.
 For this tutorial, we will create a build model and a federate model with SQL, but will not create any dbview models.

-Since we have replaced the source model in [sources.yml], data models that are downstream of the replaced source model will no longer work. **Remove the existing files in the `models/builds/`, `models/dbviews/`, and `models/federates/` folders.** Feel free to remove the existing files in the `macros/` folder as well.
+Since we have replaced the source model in [sources.yml], data models that are downstream of the replaced source model will no longer work.

+**Remove the existing files in the `models/builds/`, `models/dbviews/`, and `models/federates/` folders.** Feel free to remove the existing files in the `macros/` folder as well.

 ### Define a macro